nkls-jy/Course-Geovis/README.md

 # geovis - Webmapping
 AGI course - Geovisualization and advanced Cartography

-This is the first course assignment concerning webmapping using the open-source JavaScript library Leaflet.
+This repository contains Assignment 1 and 3 of the Geovisualization and Advanced Cartography course at Z_GIS Salzburg.